-There are a lot of weird alternative health interventions out there, but colon cleansing, also known as colon hydrotherapy or colonics, has got to be one of the weirder ones.
-Apparently this is something that’s been around since the time of the ancient Egyptians, but it only appeared on my radar a few years back when a colonics business opened up next door to the dance studio I went to.
-My first reaction was to wonder why on earth anyone would not only volunteer but pay to have their colon flushed out, particularly in a non-medical setting.
+There are a lot of weird alternative health interventions out there, but colon cleanses, also known as colon hydrotherapy or colonics, have got to be among the weirder ones.
+Apparently, this has been around since the time of the ancient Egyptians; however, it only appeared on my radar a few years back when a colonics business opened up next door to the dance studio I went to.
+My first reaction was to wonder why on earth anyone would not only volunteer but pay to have their colon flushed out, particularly in a non-medical setting?

 However, why would anyone listen to me when they could listen to Gwyneth Paltrow?

-Here’s something that makes my heart sing: Canada’s McGill University has an Office for Science and Society, and its tagline is “separating sense from nonsense.”
-Their article on colon cleansing, organized under the directory for health and nutrition quackery, points out that there is no evidence of any benefit from colon cleansing, but there is evidence of substantial risks, such as bowel perforation from an unqualified person sticking a tube up your butt, or electrolyte imbalances.
+Here’s something that makes my heart sing: Canada’s McGill University has an Office for Science and Society, with the tagline “separating sense from nonsense.”
+Their article on colon cleansing‘s particular variety of quackery points out that there is no evidence of any benefit from colon cleanses.
+However, there is evidence of substantial risks, such as bowel perforation or electrolyte imbalances.

-The McGill anti-quackery article also explains that there is no scientific basis at all to the idea of “auto-intoxication”, which is the line of thinking that feces hang out in the bowel for too long and bad bacteria enter the bloodstream as a result.
+The McGill anti-quackery article also explains that there’s no scientific basis to the idea of “auto-intoxication.”
+This is the line of thinking that feces hang out in the bowel for too long, allowing bad bacteria to enter the bloodstream.
 The article points out that with doctors regularly hanging out in that region of the body for colonoscopies and other procedures, they would know if there was shit (literally) hanging around that didn’t belong there.

-So, if for some strange reasons shooting liquid up your butt appeals to you, resist the urge.
-Your intestines are built for clearing out wastes, and they’ve been doing it a heck of a lot longer than colon cleanses have been around.
-Resist the lure of Gwyneth, and leave your rectum in peace, because a perforated bowel is not a fun adventure for anyone.
+So if, for some strange reason, shooting liquid up your butt appeals to you, resist the urge.
+Your intestines are built for clearing out wastes, and they’ve been doing it a whole lot longer than colon cleanses have been around.
+Resist the lure of Gwyneth and leave your rectum in peace, because a perforated bowel is not a fun adventure for anyone.